-- Market assessment evidencing an independent assessment of the market that the Council is/will be competing in, the nature and level of competition, how the market/customer needs will evolve over time, barriers to entry and exit and any ongoing investment requirements - External Advisor Assessment All service loans will be subject to assessment by the Council's External Treasury Advisor and a report will be included within the business case. - Any external advice will be presented to the Audit & Governance, Scrutiny, Cabinet and Council Committees for approval - Credit Ratings may be used to assess the risk appetite and will be subject to regular monthly review.
+- Market assessment evidencing an independent assessment of the market that the Council is/will be competing in, the nature and level of competition, how the market/customer needs will evolve over time, barriers to entry and exit and any ongoing investment requirements. - External Advisor Assessment All service loans will be subject to assessment by the Council's External Treasury Advisor and a report will be included within the business case. - Any external advice will be presented to the Audit & Governance Committee, Cabinet, and Council Committees as appropriate. - Credit Ratings may be used to assess the risk appetite and will be subject to regular monthly review. - Audit & Governance Committee and Cabinet approval will be required alongside CFO approval for future purchase of service investment shares.